 At the center of the life of the Church is the Holy Eucharist, which is the principal celebration of our faith and the means through which we participate in the very life of the Holy Trinity.
-The major Sacraments are closely related to the Eucharist and they bear witness to the continuing presence of Christ in the lives of His people.
+The Seven Major Sacraments are closely related to the Eucharist and they bear witness to the continuing presence of Christ in the lives of His people.

 Besides the Eucharist and the major SACRAMENTS, the Orthodox Church has a number of Special Services and Blessings which are associated with the needs, events, and tasks of human life.
 In celebrating these various Services and Blessings, the Church is constantly bearing witness to the presence and action of God in our lives.
 Our God is one who loves us, cares for us, and is near to us.
 The liturgical Services and Blessings also serve to remind us that all of life is important, and that the many events and gifts of life can be directed toward God and receive their fulfillment in Him.

 The Special Services are often referred to as Non-sacramental Services in the sense that they are events of community worship which are not usually counted among the major Sacraments.
 However, they clearly have a sacramental quality in the sense that they reveal the presence of the Holy Trinity.
 Many of these Services, such as the Funeral, the Blessing of Water, and the Entrance into Monastic Life, just to name a few, are very significant to the life of the Church.
 The various Blessings are brief ceremonies which are occasional and do not necessarily involve directly the entire parish community.